OllieJones/index-wp-mysql-for-speed/readme.txt

 * wp_termmeta

 Experience with large sites shows that many MySQL slowdowns can be improved by better keys.
 You only need run this plugin once to get its benefits.

+= Credits =
+* Marco Cesarato for his LiteSQLParser.
+* Rick James for everything.

 == Frequently Asked Questions ==